 The Bank has a Counterparty Risk Management Policy incorporating well laid-down guidelines, processes and measures for counterparty risk management.
 The policy includes separate counterparty rating models for commercial banks, foreign banks, co-operative banks, small finance banks and payment banks for determining maximum permissible exposure limits for counterparties.
 The key financials, quality of management and the level of corporate governance are captured in the counterparty rating model.
 Counterparty limits are monitored and reported daily and internal triggers have been put in place to guard against breach in limits.
 Credit exposures to issuer of bonds, advances etc. are monitored separately under the prudential norms for exposure to a single borrower as per the Bank's Corporate Credit Risk Policy or Investment Policy, as applicable.
-The counterparty exposure limits are reviewed at periodic intervals based on the financials of the counterparties, business need, past transaction experiences and market conditions.
+The counterparties, business need, past transaction experiences and market conditions.
 The Bank has also put in place the 'Derivatives and Suitability & Appropriateness Policy' and Loan Equivalent Risk (LER) Policy to evaluate counterparty risk arising out of all customer derivatives contracts.